fsbraun/django-automations/doc/reference.rst

 .. py:class:: AutomationStatus

-This plugin allows a user to see the status of the automation.
+This plugin allows a user to see a detailed status of an automation instance.
 The automation instance is defined by get parameters, either ``atm_id`` giving the automation model instance id or ``task_id`` giving the id of an automation's task.

-Additionally a parameter ``KEY`` is specified which is unique for an automation and is used to prevent unauthorized access.
+Additionally a parameter ``key`` is specified which is unique for an automation instance and is used to prevent unauthorized access.

 Automations may chose to offer status templates.
 They have to be declared in the Automations Meta class: